sepehrbehroozi/my-personal-website/README.md

 2. Games-DONE
 3. Blog
 4. Add images for the projects
-5. Add socials at the top right of the page
+5. Add socials at the top right of the page-DONE